9 Biggest Phone Interview Mistakes To Avoid

 Avoid these 9 Phone Interview Blunders

-Phone interviews are usually the first step in the hiring dance.
+A phone interview is usually the first step in the hiring dance.
 We’ve done the interview ‘waltz’ with a lot of prospective food and beverage candidates through the years!
 Some have left us with metaphorical foot blisters while others have swept us off our feet.

 To assist food and beverage professionals with putting their best interview foot forward, we’ve crafted over 30 interview tip articles on the subject alone!
 When we spied Glassdoor author Julia Malacoff’s tips on phone interview mistakes, we just had to share, supplemented with advice from our executive recruiters.
 So let’s get down to it.